Old Quaker Meeting House (Queens): Colonial times

-Occupation by the Royal Army
+Occupation by the British Army

-During the American Revolutionary War, the Meeting House was seized by the Royal Army and in 1776, converted to a barracks, prison, and hospital for soldiers.
+During the American Revolutionary War, the Meeting House was seized by the British Army and in 1776 converted to a barracks, prison, and hospital for soldiers.
 After the war, in 1783, the Quakers returned the building to its original use.

 Renovations and repairs

 In 1976, repairs were recommended to the building that totaled an estimated $70,000.
-After two and half centuries, the building constructed from solid timbers, suffered from “dry not rot and beetle teeth”.
+After two and half centuries, the wooden building suffered from “dry not rot and beetle teeth”.
 A volunteer archeological crew from New York University and the New York State Division for Historic Preservation was formed to survey the site for stabilization work funded by the Society of Friends and a grant from the National Park Service.
 The crew conducted tests to determine the nature of the surface below the Meeting House floor.
 Since no evidence of significant cultural or archaeological artifacts were found, it was determined that excavation for the stabilization work could continue.

 In 2005, the city allocated $600,000 to complete required repairs to the roof, gutters chimney, window frames, and porch deck, but as of 2006, no repairs were started because the amount of paperwork required.
 New architectural designs need to be approved by the Landmark Preservation Committee before any work can be done.
 Although the building requires repairs, it is still open for meetings and Sunday School.